Petar Sučić: International career

-Sučić was born in Bosnia and Herzegovina to a Croat family.
 He represented Bosnia and Herzegovina at various youth levels.
-He also served as a captain of the under-19 team under coach Ivica Barbarić.
+He served as a captain of the under-19 team under coach Ivica Barbarić.

-In March 2024, he decided that he would represent Croatia instead of Bosnia and Herzegovina.
-Sučić was called up to the senior Croatia national team for the first time for the Nations League games against Portugal and Poland in September 2024.
+In March 2024, aged 20, he decided that he would represent Croatia instead of Bosnia and Herzegovina at the senior level.

+Sučić was called up to the senior Croatia national team for the first time for the UEFA Nations League games against Portugal and Poland in September 2024.
 He debuted on 5 September 2024 against Portugal at Estádio da Luz.
 He substituted Luka Modrić in the 77th minute of the 2–1 defeat.

+Sučić set a national team record – in 2–1 win over France in March 2025 – by running a total of 17.94 kilometers (11.14 miles) during the 120-minute Nations League match.
+During an international friendly against Brazil in March 2026, Sučić recorded Croatia's highest-ever player speed, running up to an estimated 36.8 km/h (22 mph).
+He won Man of the Match for his goal in Croatia's 2–1 victory over Ghana during the 2026 World Cup.

 Personal life

-His cousin, Luka Sučić, is also a professional footballer.
+Hailing from a Bosnian Croat family, Sučić is a dual citizen of Croatia and Bosnia and Herzegovina having been born in Livno.
+His cousin, Luka Sučić, born in Austria, is a professional footballer.